What Is Self-Criticism Necessary In Education?

 Whether this is a challenge of size, scale, hubris, or design, ‘whole’ self-criticism isn’t possible.
 As long as that’s true, neither is anything but minor spurts of serendipitous improvement.

 For now, in your classroom, school, or district, imagine what self-criticism and self-correction currently look like.
-It’s probably a mix of data teams, PLCs, and meetings.
-But these are just the mechanisms.
-Forms.
+It’s probably a mix of data teams, lesson planning feedback, and more data.

 What are you doing to get a full picture of who you are, how you’re doing, and the kinds of corrections your craft as an educator demands?
 If we can’t come up with a good answer for this, we shouldn’t be surprised when other people (purposefully vague) come in and do it for us, stop believing in what we do, or design and fund alternatives that have thinking and design of their own.